Federal Payroll: 2015 Year-End Preparation and Planning for a New Tax Year

 - The taxable wage base is the first $7,000 paid in wages to each employee during the calendar year.

-- There are 14 states subject to FUTA credit reduction for tax year 2013.
+- There are four (4) states subject to FUTA credit reduction for tax year 2015: California, Ohio, and U.S. Virgin Islands each at 1.5%, while Connecticut at 2.1%.

 Learn more about the FUTA Credit Reduction States here.